ATrefzer/CSharpCodeAnalyst/README.md

 Please take note of the following issues:

-- There is a bug in the graph layout package that may cause the application to crash when you collapse sub-graphs.
-- The graph package does not support multiple edges between the same code elements when sub-graphs are used; the edges are combined in this case.
+- The graph layout package does not support multiple edges between the same code elements when sub-graphs are used; the edges are combined in this case.
-- Collapsing sub-graphs does not remap the incoming dependencies to the collapsed sub-graph.
-To observe this, export the graph to DGML and open it in Visual Studio.
 - The directory structure of the source code is completely ignored, so keep this in mind when searching for cycles.
 - The tree view search may be very slow, depending on the result.
 - Source locations are not extracted for all dependencies, only the ones that are easy to extract.
 - External code is ignored.
 - The C# Roslyn part only focuses on the most common language constructs.
 However, even the supported language constructs may be incomplete.
 For any known unsupported syntax, refer to [Documentation\Uncovered C# Syntax.md](Documentation/Uncovered C# Syntax.md)

 ## Thank you